qnmateen/RNA-Seq-/README.md

 ## Step involved

-1.Download raw file from sra
+1.Download raw file from sra.
-2.Convert to fastq
+2.Convert to fastq.
  *can keep files as zip to save space
-3.Perform Fastqc for quality check
+3.Perform Fastqc for quality check.
-4.Perform Multiqc
+4.Perform Multiqc.
 5.Run Trimmomatic- to remove adaptors, repeated sequences, and short sequences 6.Perform FastQC on trimmed files and  MultiQC to compare with files before trimming.
 7.Align the files reference genome using Star or HISAT2